Sierra Leone’s Unregulated Export Timber Trade

 - Given that each container sells for USD 4,000 in Freetown and bought for USD 15,000 overseas, 1000 containers will fetch $15 million whilst 4000 containers will generate $60 million of economic value that is lost.

-Some of this wealth could have been captured if our country had a clearly defined policy and strategies for local value-addition by manufacturing furniture for export or domestic use.
+Some of this wealth could have been captured if our country had a clearly defined policy and strategies for local value-added by manufacturing furniture for export or domestic use.

 Moreover, the amount of lumber in this one location can feed a domestic furniture industry for years if sustainable forest protection and conservation measures are instituted to include replanting and seasonal harvesting.
 This could establish a commercially viable furniture industry for wealth and job creation.

-If these measures are not put in place, the current free-for-all and madness of lumber exports will lead to greater environmental calamity for the next generation.
+If these measures are not put in place, the current free-for-all and madness of lumber exports will lead to greater environmental calamity to the next generation.

 The NGC estimates that the proposed temporary lifting of the ban to export 13,000 containers should yield about $195 million dollars.

 We call on President Bio’s New Direction Government to ensure that a greater proportion of this amount accrues to government and the local communities concerned.
 The NGC also calls on the Government to assure the country that there is a sunset clause for the lifting of the ban and to indicate exactly when the final ban will come into force again.

 Concerned about the loss to the country, the Executive Director of Green Scenery, Joseph Rahall, called on the government to place a permanent ban on logging for export to rejuvenate the depleted forests and make concrete efforts to replace trees with local varieties.